Philosophy, Religion, and Worldviews

 Adjunct Faculty, Organization Theory & Management Theory, Pepperdine University

-Sample Philosophy, Religion, and Worldviews Resources
+ILA Philosophy, Religion, and Worldviews Resources

 With Jacqueline N. Gustafson, Troy W. Hinrichs, John Shoup, and Mary Tabata (Moderator)